 Dental bridges are just what they sound like.
 They bridge the space between anchoring teeth on either side of a gap.
 They are made up of three or more crowns bonded together to hold the bridge in place and a false tooth to replace the missing one.
 They can be used to replace one or more missing adjacent teeth Bridges can be made out of a variety of materials, including gold, alloys, and porcelain.
 Materials vary in price and also durability.

 What are the Benefits of Dental Bridges?

-Even as an adult, jaws and gums change over the years.
+Even as an adult, jaws, and gums change over the years.
 Gaps will lead to complications down the line that will be more painful and costly.
-There are many benefits to addressing the issue proactively by getting a dental bridge put in.
+There are many benefits to addressing the issue with a dental bridge: